Short answer: Yes, you probably should.

 - Signs of infection (e.g. pus, redness, swelling)

 - High fevers that do not respond to medication

 - Irregular heartbeat

 Even if you have already been diagnosed with costochondritis, you should see a physician if you have these symptoms.
 Heart attacks usually also include nausea, sweating, more generalized chest pain (rather than between the rib and sternum for costochondritis) and pain in the left arm.

-If you’re having chest pain and haven’t seen a physician, it is important to see a doctor rather than trying to determine for yourself if is a costochondritis or a life-threatening heart issue.
+If you’re having chest pain and haven’t seen a physician, it is important to see a doctor rather than trying to determine for yourself if it is a costochondritis or a life-threatening heart or lung issue.
 It is important not to ignore chest pain that has occurred for a long time.
 Your life is worth it.